andrew/ultimate-awesome/README.md

 - [fucking-awesome-ai-tools](https://github.com/correia-jpv/fucking-awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
-- [Ultimate-AI-Resources](https://github.com/DhanushNehru/Ultimate-AI-Resources) - A curated list of Artificial Intelligence Tools, Resources, References etc. for all of your needs.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
 - [APIs-tools-collection](https://github.com/exajobs/APIs-tools-collection) - A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about APIs.
 - [awesome-web3-security](https://github.com/fabionoth/awesome-web3-security) - A curated list of awesome Web3 Security.